 The US State Department has also sent an advisory to Americans in the reclusive nation asking them to be cautious.

 "This is a Security Message for US citizens in Eritrea.
 The US Embassy has been made aware of increased military presence in some sections of Asmara.
 Employees of the US government have been advised to limit their movements within the city, avoid large gatherings, and exercise caution.
 We strongly recommend that private US citizens do likewise," said the statement.

-Eritrea holds anywhere between 5,000 and 10,000 political prisoners and has often been accused of human rights violations.
-The United Nations has imposed heavy sanctions on Eritrea over its links with Somalian Islamic militant groups.
+The country holds anywhere between 5,000 and 10,000 people as political prisoners and has often been accused of human rights violations.
+The United Nations has imposed heavy sanctions on Eritrea over its links with Somali Islamic militant groups.